 On this page, we'll look at some common training styles.
 We will analyze what they entail, as well as the areas or industries for which they are best adapted.
 Instead of attending a generic training course for whatever sector you are in (covering a variety of topics that may or may not be relevant to you), performance coaching takes a more personalized approach.
 Performance coaching seeks to add greater value by helping the individual address that person's specific challenges.

 In a business context, performance coaching can bring out the true potential of staff at all levels, not just of “high performers”.
 However, not everything is based on goals or on potential based on numbers.
-Performance coaching also seeks to support a person's performance by understanding other factors. .
+Performance coaching also seeks to support a person's performance by understanding other factors.
 In this way, performance coaching can address issues such as absenteeism, exhaustion and stress.

 Working with a qualified and experienced performance coach will challenge but support the individual, allowing them to perform at their best more often.
 Holistic coaching analyzes the client as a whole.
 This approach works on the basis that, in order to address a problem, all problems that surround it or are related to it in some way must also be addressed.
 Everything has a cause and everything has an effect.

 For more information on holistic coaching, read “Holistic Approach to Life Changes: Methods that Complement Training”.
 The goal of mental training is to help you discover any limiting beliefs, blockages, behaviors, or thought patterns you have that may be holding you back.
 Raising awareness about these is the first step in changing them.
 Once they are revealed, a mental coach can use different reprogramming techniques to remove obstacles and replace beliefs with something that better serves you and your goals.

 Instead of just meeting with your coach, group training involves working with a coach along with a group of other people.
 It can be in person or online, and you're likely to find yourself in a group of people with similar goals to you.
 Group coaching tends to be cheaper than individual training, which can make it more accessible to people.
 You also enjoy the benefits of connecting with your fellow trainers, sharing wisdom with each other, establishing contacts and even making new friends.

 However, group training is not suitable for everyone.
 To help you with this, check out our article, Is Group Coaching Right For Me?
 This approach can also be used for clients seeking relationship advice.
 Whether they are in a relationship or not, clients can develop a greater sense of compassion, understanding and empathy, qualities essential to healthy relationships.
 It is based on the fact that the power of thought can be harnessed to shape the future.

 According to the theory of visual training, the more we focus our minds on the vision of the outcome we want, the more likely that result is to occur.
 Sports coaches often use visual training to help athletes visualize the process of winning, for example by urging them to imagine themselves crossing the finish line and receiving their gold medal or trophy on the podium.
 The idea is that the visualization process prepares the body for the task it is about to undertake, erasing feelings of doubt that could otherwise hinder progress by paving the way to the desired result.
 This approach is ideal when there is a specific goal or result to achieve.

 Sports training often uses visualization techniques and many athletes say they practice the technique before competing.
 Visual training can also work well when working with confidence and when speaking in public.
 This is because, according to the theory of holistic training, everything rests on a network of interconnection,.
 When coaches meet this standard, their ability to provide instructions, establish routines, and meet deadlines can be very productive when it comes to meeting certain objectives.

 With reduced ambiguity, they can focus on their goal and devote all their energy to meeting the goals that the coach has set and in whatever way the coach thinks is best.
-By doing so, individuals and organizations looking for a life or leadership coach will be better placed to find the right person for the job.
+By doing so, individuals and organizations looking for a life or leadership coaching will be better placed to find the right person for the job.
 Those interested in finding a coach are encouraged to research the different training styles described here to find the one that best suits their unique needs.
 Carnegie began advising and training Schwab when Schwab became manager and this mentoring eventually led Schwab to be named president of the company.